 4 Ways to Control Restaurant Labor Cost

-You now know to calculate the labor cost percentage.
-But, what happens if your labor cost percentages continue to rise?
-An obvious reaction may be to schedule less staff or reduce wages.
+If your labor cost percentages continue to rise, your first reaction may be to schedule less staff or reduce wages.
 However, this can harm customer service and profits.
+Here are four ways you can control labor cost without sacrificing service:

 1. Train Staff